Danushan99/Mad_App_Sliit/README.md

 Instead, in just a few taps or clicks, they can arrange visits with their doctors at a time that works for them.
 This saves both you and your patient’s time.
 From a clinic's perspective.

+The “MediOne” is aimed to provide an excellent and friendly service for the users.
+In order to achieve the goal, the system provides various interfaces to facilitate their customers through digital responsive platforms.
+It reduces the operational cost and manual work.
+Customers are facilitated to place Book an order, Buy medicines for urgent medical needs online from the comfort of their own home.
+Customer can register themselves and create an account by providing details.
+And They can change password.
+Registered customers can Book through our system.
+ An admin is given an account to handle administrative tasks.